-The Board of Directors has, at its meeting held on May 13, 2025, recommended the appointment of Vikas Gera & Associates, Company Secretaries, having Certificate Except Shri Rajeev Bakshi, none of the Directors of the Company or the Key Managerial Personnel or their of Practice Number 4500 and Peer Review Certificate Number 1599/2021, as the Secretarial Auditors to conduct relatives is concerned or interested, directly or indirectly, in the Resolution set out at Item No. 6. the Secretarial Audit of the Company for a period of five consecutive years with effect from the financial The Directors recommend the Resolution set out at year 2025-26 till financial year 2029-30.
-The Board of Item No. 6 to be passed as a Special Resolution.
-Directors has approved a remuneration of ₹1,75,000/-(Rupees One Lakh Seventy Five thousand only) to be paid Additional Information on Directors recommended to the Secretarial Auditors for the financial year 2025-26 for appointment/re-appointment as required under excluding applicable taxes and out of pocket expenses.
-Regulation 36 of SEBI (Listing Obligations and Disclosure The remuneration for remaining term shall be decided by Requirements) Regulation, 2015 and Secretarial the Board of Directors from time to time in consultation Standards-2 on General Meetings as prescribed by the with him.
+Except Shri Rajeev Bakshi, none of the Directors of the Company or the Key Managerial Personnel or their relatives is concerned or interested, directly or indirectly, in the Resolution set out at Item No. 6.

+The Directors recommend the Resolution set out at Item No. 6 to be passed as a Special Resolution.

-Institute of Company Secretaries of India is provided in Annexure 1.
+Additional Information on Directors recommended for appointment/re-appointment as required under Regulation 36 of SEBI (Listing Obligations and Disclosure Requirements) Regulation, 2015 and Secretarial Standards-2 on General Meetings as prescribed by the Institute of Company Secretaries of India is provided in Annexure 1.